Webhooks

 - No separators between the three components

-request_bodyis the raw JSON payload exactly as received (do not parse and re-serialize)- Your API key is used as the secret key
+request_bodyis the raw JSON payload exactly as received (do not parse and re-serialize)- Your signing key is used as the secret - see Which signing key to use

 Verifying Signature-v2 headers